mosip/performance-test-scripts/id-authentication/README.md

-## This folder contains performance test scripts and test data for ID Authentication module.
+This folder contains performance test scripts and test data for ID Authentication module.

 ### Environment Required:-
+***Below utilities should be configured and run in Jmeter test setup***

 * Websub
 * Kernel notification service
 * Kernel audit service